libormarko/Hackernews_API/README.md

 # Hackernews API Project

 A front-end JavaScript web development project.
 I wrote a blog post about this project, where you can read about programming concepts I used and about app's features and functionality.
-You can find it on my [medium profile]().
+You can find it on my [medium profile](https://medium.com/@marko.libor/api-project-hackernews-e9213cfe7c0c).

 ## Technologies used
+* Heroku
+* NPM
 * REST API
 * JSON
+* ES6
 * React.JS
 * JavaScript
 * HTML5